Reg Goodwin: Family background

 Goodwin was from a middle-class family of five and was born in Streatham.
 He went to Strand School, leaving at 16 to become a tea-buyer for a City firm.
 In his spare time he worked at the Oxford and Bermondsey Boys' Club, a charity set up by the University of Oxford to help underprivileged boys in Bermondsey, where he then lived.
 Through this work he became full-time Assistant Secretary of the National Association of Boys' Clubs when it was established in 1934.
 From 1945 he was its General Secretary.

 Party politics

 Goodwin joined the Labour Party in 1932, and began his political career when he was elected to Bermondsey Borough Council in 1937.

 His administrative ability was noticed and he became Leader of the Council in the 1940s.
 Meanwhile, he had been elected in Bermondsey West at the 1946 London County Council election, where Labour Leader Sir Isaac Hayward spotted his potential and gave him important committee assignments.

 GLC membership

-Goodwin became a member of the Greater London Council after its first election in 1964 and chaired the Finance Committee in the Labour administration.
+Goodwin became a member of the Greater London Council for Southwark after its first election in 1964 and chaired the Finance Committee in the Labour administration.
 After the Conservatives won a landslide election victory in 1967 he was chosen as the new Labour Leader almost by default, other more dynamic personalities having been defeated.
 He was knighted on the recommendation of Harold Wilson in the 1968 New Year Honours and was almost always known as 'Sir Reg' thereafter.